 The island is perhaps most famous for the Shikoku Henro, a Pilgrimage to 88 temples spread out all over the island.
 While traditionally undertaken by Buddhist pilgrims, western travelers increasingly take part in the Henro and Non-Buddhists are welcome to attempt the feat.

-Do I need a Visa for Japan?
+Do I Need a Visa for Japan?

-How to get to Shikoku
+How to Get to Shikoku From Other Parts of Japan

-Japan’s public transport system is immaculate and Shikoku is easy to reach by train, bus, plane or boat.
+As most people know, Japan’s public transport system is immaculate and Shikoku is easy to reach by train, bus, plane or boat.

 Getting to Shikoku by Plane

-If you’re short on time, you might want to consider flying in.
-All Nippon Airways, Japan Airlines, Jetstar and Peach all have regular connections to the four biggest cities on the island.
 Takamatsu, Matsuyama, Kochi and Tokushima can all be reached from Tokyo and other bigger cities in the country.
 Check their websites for connections.
 Jetstar’s prices were the lowest when we were flying from Tokyo to Takamatsu.

 There are also a couple of international flights from Matsuyama to bigger cities in Eastern Asia, like Seoul and Shanghai.